ateneva/dbt-data-transformations/dbt/README.md

 - **DO USE** [incremental models](https://docs.getdbt.com/docs/build/incremental-models) as much as possible to avoid processing huge volumes of data

-- **DO explore** what [`incremental_strategy` configs](https://docs.getdbt.com/docs/build/incremental-strategy) are available for your SQL dialect and consider their impact on cost generation
+- **DO explore** what [`incremental_strategy` configs](https://docs.getdbt.com/docs/build/incremental-strategy) are available for your database and consider their impact on cost generation

 - **DO** stick to the `SQL Best Practices` applicable to your database provider (DBT does not solve for bad SQL/SQL anti-pattens)